codybloemhard/eliza/README.md

   - It sits on a deskmat anyway
   - Front left and right corners float a bit, but this gives a subtle "flex" feeling on keys at the edges and is fine
   - Dragging the little monster might scratch your deskmat a bit with the screws
+- I cracked the acrylic by overtightening the screws
+- The plate is not quite tight enough in places, I pulled a cap off but the switch came out a bit and broke the handwire
+- The handwire has small pieces of tape on the crossing of rows and columns so it doesn't short.
+One of them might just fall out any moment and ruin the matrix, especially if you transport the keyboard.
+- I tried to clean the plate with alcohol but it left some spots when it dried up and I thought I could just get that off again but it's just really in there now and I don't know why

+## Things that are nice

+- I sounds good, without any foam or tape bullshit going on
+- The layout turned out well
+- It has no stabs (I hate stabs I hate stabs I hate stabs)
+- Handwire is cool even my shitty one
+- Even though it has visible scuffs and cracks it still looks pretty good
+- GMK caps are always nice
+- Those gat inks are smooth
+- It's my baby that I designed and build
+- My cat(Kiwi) loves it too she always all over it when I try to use it at night

 ## Costs including shipping, tax, import in EUR (for me personally)